gabrieldausque/hermes/docs/markdown/Home.md

 Today, Hermes frameworks is composed of two frameworks :

+- [Composition](/HomeComposition) : a framework that help compose a service or an application based on contract and metadata worn by class
 - [TopicService](/HomeTopic) : a framework that provides a notification service which can be used from inner node process and from external clients (browser or other node process) using socket.io
-- [Composition](/HomeComposition) : a framework that help compose a service or an application based on contract and metadata worn by class
+- [Job](/HomeJob) : a framework that provides a queue and jobs management that can be customized through Composition
+- [Bull-Job](/HomeBullJob) : the specific implementation using bull (with underlying redis) of the Job framework